1. Recruit the right talent for your business

 6. Plan properly for wage negotiations

 Wage negotiations need not only be a discussion on how big an increase an employer is willing to grant its employees.
 Such negotiations present the ideal platform for employers who require the consent of employees to effect various changes to the workplace or terms and conditions of employment.
-Need to insert a clause into the contract of employees whereby they consent to the use of their personal information, as required by the Protection of Personal Information Bill (when this becomes law), why not include it as a quid pro quo when tabling management’s demands at this year’s wage negotiations.
-Similarly, this is an ideal platform to introduce new or amended employment contracts that the employer dusted off.
-Employees may be more amenable to give up some archaic benefits when faced with the prospect of decent salary increase.
+There now also a need to insert a clause into the contract of employees whereby they consent to the use of their personal information, as required by the new Protection of Personal Information Act, so why not include this as a quid pro quo when tabling management’s demands at this year’s wage negotiations.
+Similarly, this is an ideal platform to introduce new or amended employment contracts.
+Employees may be more amenable to give up some archaic benefits when faced with the prospect of a decent salary increase.

 7. Manage performing and under-performing staff